Reading time: 24 minutes and 45 seconds.

 }

-When configuring a bar chart instance in this visualization the “Data” configuration will not be availble since it is controlled by the top-level data view containing the “Row by” axis.
-The axis can be read via the layers regular data readable similar to any other axis, but attempting to configure it will throw an error since its expression is controlled by the top-level data view.
+When configuring a bar chart instance in this visualization, the “Data” configuration will not be available since it is controlled by the top-level data view containing the “Row by” axis.
+The axis can be read via the layer’s regular data readable, similar to any other axis, but attempting to configure it will throw an error since its expression is controlled by the top-level data view.

 Title

-There is a new readable ModVisualization.title that allows mod to read, subscribe to and modify the mod title.
-Dynamic layers also has an identical readable ModLayer.title.
+There is a new readable, ModVisualization.title, that allows a mod to read, subscribe to, and modify the mod title.
+Dynamic layers also have an identical readable, ModLayer.title.

 Pause/resume

-Sometimes a mod has a need to pause rendering, for example when the user begins a long running operation like area marking.
-In version 2.4 the reader can be temporarily stopped using the pause function and resumed using the resume function.
+Sometimes a mod must pause rendering, for example when the user begins a long-running operation like area marking.
+In version 2.4, the reader can be temporarily stopped using the pause function and resumed using the resume function.
 While paused, no document changes will cause the render callback function to be invoked.
 Upon resume, the API will first await any current modifications, like marking operations, before the next render callback will occur.
-This will ensure a non flickering experience on resume.
+This ensures a non-flickering experience on resume.

 Readable API additions

-In version 2.4 it is also valid to create multiple readers for a single readable.
-For example in the example below, every "layerReader" could include a mod global property mod.property("renderStyle") that would affect the rendering of all layers.
+In version 2.4, it is also valid to create multiple readers for a single readable.
+For instance, in the example below, every "layerReader" could include a mod global property, mod.property("renderStyle"), that would affect the rendering of all layers.

 Dynamically creating readers

-Before the introduction of dynamic layers, all readables that could be used when creating a reader was statically known from the API and the manifest.
-With dynamic layers, it is not always possible to statically know what readables that a reader require.
-For example, a mod that renders layers independently from eachother may want to set up a separate reader for every layer instance.
-While bookkeeping of new and removed layers needs to be performed by the mod itself, it may be handy to create one reader per layer.
+Before the introduction of dynamic layers, all readables that could be used when creating a reader were statically known from the API and the manifest.
+With dynamic layers, it is not always possible to statically know which readables a reader requires.
+For example, a mod that renders layers independently from each other may want to set up a separate reader for every layer instance.
+While bookkeeping of new and removed layers must be performed by the mod itself, it may be handy to create one reader per layer.
 This is per se not

 Spotfire.initialize(async (mod: Spotfire.Mod) => {